 The next of our bird cliffs is Hernyken with its 96 metre high peak.
 On the south side of the island there is a research station.
 Here, scientists work for answers to what happens to all the seabirds that previously nested in vast numbers on the mountains at Røst.
 Hernyken also houses sheep grazing, about the only four-legged fauna we found during our visit at Røst.

-But what is happening to the birds?
+What is happening to the birds?

 We are talking about an assorted variety of seabirds like puffins, kittiwakes, razorbills, guillemots and cormorants, but also storm petrels and ducks.
 In addition the white-tailed sea eagles are flying highest of all.